pbobbitt/IT-Support-Lab-Series/part-2-active-directory/ImplementationLog.md

     *   Verified that both the S: Drive and the `Lab_Office_Printer` are automatically mapped and visible to the user upon login [without any manual intervention](#).
     *   Used the `gpresult /r` command on the client computer to generate a report, which confirmed that all the correct policies are being [applied to the user's session](#).
 *   **Step 4:** Validated the enforcement of resource limits.
-    *   **Quota Test:** As a standard user, attempted to copy a 101MB file into the Finance folder, which has a 100MB limit.
+    *   **Quota Test:** As a standard user, I attempted to copy a 101MB file into the Finance folder, which has a 100MB limit.
 Verified that the [system blocked the transfer](#) because the quota would be exceeded.
         *   **Powershell Quota Test Script (101MB File):** Used to verify that the 100MB limit on the Finance folder correctly blocks oversized transfers.
           ```powershell
           $path = "$home\Desktop\TestFile.dat"